RosemaryJF/horiseon-refactor/README.md

 * A broken navigation link
 * Lack of alt= attributes on images/icons

-I was able to practice the input of HTML semantic elements instead of a code relying on <div>.
+I was able to practice the input of HTML semantic elements instead of a code relying on the div element.
 From this formatting I was then able to further my knowledge on how to format/consolidate HTML elements via the stylesheet.

 ---

 ## Installation

-Will work on most (if not all) browsers.
+Will work on most browsers (if not all).

 No specific additional programs needed for it to run.